 Technology has become an essential part of nursing education.
 To be able to live, learn, and work successfully in our information-rich society, this requirement allows you to utilize technology effectively.
-New students starting classes in August of 2013 will be required to bring their own wireless computing device to school for use in classes and clinical settings.
+New students starting classes will be required to bring their own wireless computing device to school for use in classes and clinical settings.

 How can I afford my own device?

 The Financial Aid Office will adjust the student's cost of attendance, up to $2,500, for the purchase of computer/software/printer/warranties.
 The purchase must be made in the student’s name.
 Purchases made on a parent’s credit card cannot be accepted for a cost of attendance adjustment.
 Students should contact the financial aid office before purchasing items beyond basic College of Nursing requirements.
-Students must document the purchase/cost of the computer by providing a receipt of purchase dated after July 1, 2013.
+Students must document the purchase/cost of the computer by providing a receipt of purchase.
 Students are required to submit this purchase/cost documentation using the Financial Aid Office Special Circumstances Form.
 Students will be offered additional student loan funds to fund the reimbursement cost of the computer.
 The loan funds will not be provided to 'purchase' the computer--the loan funds will be provided to 'reimburse' the student for the purchase.
-If you have additional questions please contact the financial aid office at 402-559-8086 or Student Services.
+If you have additional questions please contact the Financial Aid Office.